RoboticAgents/course-information/README.md

 #### Community Engagement

 A significant portion of the course asks the students to study and reflect on public problems related to the field of robotics.
 As a part of civic learning in this course you will be required to engage in the community.
-This will mainly involve developing software and hardware to be presented to our local community.
+This will mainly involve developing software and hardware to be presented to our local community and then participating in appropriate outreach events.

 #### Projects